kaziimtiaz29/project1/README.md

 * Testing - Features that need to be tested.
 * Complete - All tasks that are completed.
-* presentation - shows things i need to do to present my project i.e. readme.md file
+* presentation - shows things i need to do to present my project i.e. readme.md file ...pic of treelo the link for the trello board :https://trello.com/b/0zlAQYwK/fundamental-project1
+# Entity Relationship diagram
+An entity relationship diagram (ERD) depicting the database's structure is shown below.
+The user and movies are linked in a one-to-many relationship.
+As a result, the foreign key is in the meal_ID column, allowing a meals to be served in several tables.

+..pic here erd